DiegoN21/Blog/content/post/2024-01-22-bank-telemarketing/index.markdown

 As the authors of the referenced paper implemented a semi-automatic feature selection process, reducing the input variables from an initial pool of 150 to 17, the feature engineering approach that we will adopt shall be minimal, yet sufficient to ensure the effective functioning of our predictive models.

+The attribute ‘duration’ highly affects the output target (e.g., if duration=0 then y=‘no’).
+Yet, the duration is not known before a call is performed.
+Also, after the end of the call ‘y’ is obviously known.
+Thus, this input should be removed if the intention is to have a realistic predictive model.

 ### Setting Up and Loading the Data

 ``` r